nanderstabel/iota/crates/iota-grpc-api/README.md

 - **REST API:** Indexer pulls checkpoints from the node by polling HTTP endpoints.
 - **gRPC API:** Indexer receives checkpoints as a real-time stream from the node.

+> **Note:**
+> The gRPC API supports streaming checkpoints, but DOES NOT provide endpoints for fetching metadata such as the current epoch or the first checkpoint sequence number of an epoch.
+Handling epoch boundaries or resets must be implemented by the client, if needed, by inspecting the streamed checkpoint data.
+See the modified `crates/iota-data-ingestions/src/main.rs` for more details.

 ## Usage

 The `iota-grpc-api` crate defines the gRPC service and its messages.
 The `iota-node` crate integrates and starts this gRPC server if a `grpc_api_address` is configured.